Todd L. Wallen

 Todd’s trial and appellate practice focuses on commercial litigation, personal injury litigation and insurance coverage disputes.
 He has an AV rating from Martindale Hubbell, reflecting the highest possible rating in both legal ability and ethical standards as attested to by fellow members of the Bar and the Judiciary.
-He was also recognized as a “Top Attorney” in the areas of “Corporate and Business Litigation” and “Product Liability Defense” by the South Florida Legal Guide (2020); recognized in SuperLawyers (2020) in the areas of Personal Injury and Product Liability Defense; he received awards for “South Florida Best Product Liability Defense Attorney 2018” and “Appellate Law Firm of the Year 2018” by the US Business News, and he was selected as one of the “Top 100 Personal Injury Attorneys in South Florida” in 2020.
+He was also recognized as a “Top Attorney” in the areas of “Corporate and Business Litigation” and “Product Liability Defense” by the South Florida Legal Guide (2020); recognized in SuperLawyers (2021) in the areas of Personal Injury and Product Liability Defense; he received awards for “South Florida Best Product Liability Defense Attorney 2018” and “Appellate Law Firm of the Year 2018” by the US Business News, and he was selected as one of the “Top 100 Personal Injury Attorneys in South Florida” in 2020.
+According to CaseMetrix, Todd obtained the 6th largest motor vehicle/trucking accident verdict in the nation in 2020.

 Todd has more than two decades of experience representing Fortune 500 companies in pharmaceutical, chemical, and complex-commercial litigation.
 He has also successfully represented personal-injury plaintiffs in auto accidents, trucking accidents, and accidents involving forklifts and heavy equipment.
-Todd is licensed to practice in all state and federal courts in Florida, as well as in the Federal Court of Appeals for the Federal Circuit.
+Todd is licensed to practice in all state and federal courts in Florida, as well as in the Federal Court of Appeals for the Federal Circuit and the Ninth Circuit Court of Appeals.

 Wallen Hernandez Lee Martinez, LLP – Partner (2016-2018)